gunjx/cs50-harvardx/README.md

 ## Speller

-A program that spell-checks a file.
+A program that spell-checks text-files

 ### Features